Food Gang

 I was filling a need for people like me who want better quality amala available at a good speed (60 minutes or less).

-All I had to do to start the business was work with people who are good at cooking.
+All I had to do to start the business was work with people who were good at cooking.
 And BOOM, we have a business!

 Stop overthinking this passion thing once and for all.